rails/rails/guides/source/asset_pipeline.md

 #### Precompilation

-Sprockets only processed assets explicitly included in a bundle.
+Sprockets processed assets that were explicitly included in a bundle.
 In contrast, Propshaft automatically processes all assets located in the specified paths, including images, stylesheets, JavaScript files, and more, without requiring explicit bundling.
 Read more about [asset digesting](#asset-digesting).

 ### Migration Steps